A Brooks bra designer shares her artistic roots, creative process, and advice for anyone looking to get into the industry.

-Brooks clothing manager Angelica Jenett came to the USA with her family from Lima, Peru, when she was just 9 years old.
+Brooks apparel manager Angelica Jenett came to the U.S. with her family from Lima, Peru, when she was just 9 years old.
 They had won the immigration lottery, and when they got here, she barely spoke English.
-But like many who come to the USA seeking opportunity, Angelica worked hard and thrived.
+But like many who come to the U.S. seeking opportunity, Angelica worked hard and thrived.
 She went on to Otis College of Art and Design in LA and earned her Masters at Boston University in 2018.
 In 2019, Angelica joined Brooks as a senior designer and is now the design manager for our run bras.

 Read on as Angelica shares her creative journey, from playing in her family’s garment factory as a child to using science and runner insights to design run bras.